robertbenjamin/Job-Search/job-search.md

 I could for a period of my life, but for the indefinite future?
 Absolutely not.
 It's been proven time and time again that [too much work results in negative productivity,](http://lengstorf.com/overtime-hurts-productivity/?utm_source=medium-com&utm_medium=negative-productivity&utm_campaign=overkill-cult) *especially* when the work involved is heavily creative — which web development certainly is.

-Indeed, I believe a majority of high-quality creative work is done is short 3 or 4 hour bursts.
+Indeed, I believe a majority of high-quality creative work is done is short 3 or 4 hour bursts with breaks inbetween.

 **Is the work more important than the people?**